KarateJB/Seminar/2020/Azure Fundametal/README.md

 # Reference

 - [Master the basics of Azure: Fundamentals](aka.ms/azfunpath)
-- `folks` are much used on speekers.
+- `folks` are much used by speekers.